Avatarchik/Auto-Il2cppDumper/README.md

 ### Obfuscated names
 Names can't be deobfuscated.
 Once they are obfuscated/renamed, it can't be reverted back to original, the APK doesn't even have a brain to memorize all original names.
 Instead, try find older version without obfuscation, or debug the game using GG, frida, gdb, lldb or others.
 If you can't do any of these, maybe guess the functions and try one by one :P

+### Bypass more games?
+I'm too noob in Il2Cpp API related, so I can't improve it or bypassing security, and it is not really my thing to bypass.
+But if you know, feel free to pull request.
+Issues are still disabled since I forked the project.

 # Credits
 - Perfare [Zygisk-Il2CppDumper](https://github.com/Perfare/Zygisk-Il2CppDumper)